IRS Forms

 What you will receive and how to read it

 A transcript is a computer‑generated report that masks sensitive data and shows the information your recipient usually needs, including filing status, adjusted gross income, taxable income, payments, and key account transactions.
 You can add an optional customer file number on your request, and that number prints on the transcript to help a lender match it to your case.
-The IRS does not fax transcripts, and it does not mail them to third parties when you submit 4506‑T.
+The IRS does not mail transcripts to third parties when you submit 4506‑T.

 Small detail, big payoff, use the Customer File Number on line 5 when a lender or school needs you to label the transcript for their records.